Edminsson/DummyRepo/README.md

 # DummyRepo
-This is a pure experimental repo
+This is a pure experimental repository
 ## Things to test
 branching
 merging